-An "analogue" bar indicator on the display right side provides the un-weighted instantaneous level of the input sound pressure level, as for the SLM mode bar.
+An "analogue" bar indicator on the display right side provides the non-weighted instantaneous level of the input sound pressure level, as for the SLM mode bar.

-The parameter chosen for statistical analysis can be changed without accessing the menus, but simply using the SELECT keys, the four arrows UP, DOWN, LEFT and RIGHT and ENTER (for more details, see "Selecting Parameters" on page 16).
+The parameter chosen for statistical analysis can be changed without accessing the menus, but simply using the SELECT keys, the four arrows (UP, DOWN, LEFT and RIGHT) and ENTER (for more details, see "Selecting parameters" on page 18.